Emergency room (ER) in Manchester, New Hampshire

 What if I have questions?

 Always ask questions about your care.
 The more you know about your diagnosis, medication or treatment, the better.
-The emergency department team is dedicated to helping you understand your medical issues, treatment and follow-up care.
+We are dedicated to helping you understand your medical issues, treatment and follow-up care.

 What happens if I need to be admitted to the hospital?

-If you are admitted to Catholic Medical Center for further treatment, the emergency department team will coordinate with your primary care provider.
-Hospitalists at CMC may also be involved in your care.
+If you are admitted for further treatment, we will coordinate with your primary care doctor.

 What about minor injuries or illnesses?
 Is this handled differently?

-Our emergency department team also treats minor, non-urgent injuries or illness.
-A separate area is staffed for faster evaluation and treatment, highly trained and experienced nurse practitioners, nurses and paramedics work in close consultation with the emergency physicians on duty.
+Our emergency room team treats minor, non-urgent injuries and illnesses in a separate area.
+Our highly trained and experienced nurse practitioners, nurses and paramedics work in close consultation with the emergency physicians on duty for faster evaluation and treatment.

-What happens after my visit to the emergency department?
+What happens after my visit to the emergency room?

-During your visit, you may have additional tests.
-Once a diagnosed, you’ll receive discharge instructions with the appropriate follow-up care or medication prescribed.
-If you do not understand the discharge instructions or have additional questions, please ask.
-You are responsible for your own care after leaving the emergency department.
-We make every effort to follow through with your primary care provider to notify them of a visit but it is strongly recommended you arrange a follow up appointment as well.
+During your visit, we may give you additional tests.
+Once you receive a diagnosis, we will give you instructions for appropriate follow-up care and/or prescribed medication.
+If you do not understand the discharge instructions or have additional questions, please ask us.
+You are responsible for your own care after leaving the emergency room.
+We make every effort to follow through with your primary care doctor to notify them of a visit, but it is strongly recommended you arrange a follow-up appointment as well.

-In some cases, you may need assistance from a family member or friend to assist you in your safe return home.
+In some cases, you may need help from a loved one to get safely home.
 If you need additional assistance, please ask.
-Our staff wants to ensure patients return home safely and maintain good health.
-Let us help you.
+We want to ensure you return home safely and maintain good health.